YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 MUPIP Error: A MUPIP EXTRACT operation on the global gggg failed because of database consistency issues.

 Action: Run the MUPIP INTEG command to identify the database consistency issues.
-See `verify_database_integrity_11.html <http://tinco.pair.com/bhaskar/gtm/doc/books/mr/books/ao/UNIX_manual/verfiy_database_integrity_11.html>`_ for more information.

 -------------------------
 EXTRFILEXISTS